The intelligent content supply chain

 Pre-submission screening

-Automated analysis flags structural gaps, prohibited language, off-label risks, and missing substantiation, resolving predictable issues before entering the review queue.
+Automated analysis flags structural gaps, prohibited language, off-label risks, and missing substantiation, thereby resolving predictable issues before they enter the review queue.

 Claim substantiation intelligence

-For each claim, the system retrieves supporting evidence and applies Natural Language Inference (NLI) models to assess alignment strength.
+For each claim, the system retrieves supporting evidence and applies Natural Language Inference (NLI) models to assess the strength of alignment.
 Reviewers see:

 The claim